-GOOCHLAND, VA (WWBT) - A New Zealand man shot while trying to break into a Goochland home on Friday had a calculated plan and was trying to see a teen he met online, the Goochland Sheriff's Office said Monday.
+GOOCHLAND, VA (WWBT) - A New Zealand man shot while trying to break into a Goochland home in June 2018 has been indicted on four counts of child porn.

 The woman reportedly told Skinner she was armed with a gun and calling 911.
 After repeated warnings, she says Skinner continued to reach for the door handle.